pingcap/tidb/docs/design/2020-03-12-invisible-index.md

 In order to know whether an index is invisible, it can be read from the `INFORMATION_SCHEMA.STATISTICS` table or through the `SHOW INDEX` command.

-In addition, add new flag `use_invisible_indexes` in system variable `optimizer_switch`, which determine whether the option `INVISIBLE` takes effect.
+In addition, add a new flag `use_invisible_indexes` in system variable `optimizer_switch`, which determine whether the option `INVISIBLE` takes effect.
 If `use_invite_indexes` is on, the optimizer can still use invisible index.

 A table with no explicit primary key may still have an effective implicit primary key if it has any UNIQUE indexes on NOT NULL columns.
 In this case, the first such index places the same constraint on table rows as an explicit primary key and that index cannot be made invisible.